xenit-eu/alfresco-actuators/README.md

 # Alfresco actuators

-Health endpoint, unauthenticated, to be used as load balancers checks and http checks for alerting.
+Health endpoint, unauthenticated, to be used as docker and load balancer health check.

-Currently there are 2 endpoints implemented:

-* A classical webscript:
+The webscript is available at:

     alfresco/s/xenit/actuators/health

-* A dynamic-extension based REST endpoint:

-    alfresco/s/xenit/api/v1/health/information

 ## Usage

 Status code is to be used for the health check.

-Output contains information about:
+The output of the check is:

+    {"status":"UP"}

+or

+    {"status":"DOWN"}

+Currently the check looks at:

 * system
   * os